ORS staff are currently working from home.

 Emmanuel Songsore holds a PhD in Geography and Interdisciplinary Environment and Sustainability from Western University.
 Prior to joining Laurier, he worked as an educational developer at Western University, where he provided pedagogical training for faculty across campus and worked on research projects across disciplines.
 Emmanuel focuses on identifying, promoting and managing high value/impact research opportunities in the social sciences and humanities.

-Matthew works one-on-one with faculty at the Brantford campus to identify funding opportunities and to support the development of successful research grants.
-His work includes reviewing and providing feedback on grant applications, delivering workshops about grant opportunities and grant writing principles, and meeting with faculty to develop multi-year research funding plans.
+The Research Facilitator, Brantford works one-on-one with faculty at the Brantford campus to identify funding opportunities and to support the development of successful research grants.
+This work includes reviewing and providing feedback on grant applications, delivering workshops about grant opportunities and grant writing principles, and meeting with faculty to develop multi-year research funding plans.

 Nick Skinner works to support and share Laurier’s research with the wider community.
 His role spans the Office of Research Services and the External Relations department.
 Nick has a BAA in Media Studies and a diploma in Media Communications from the University of Guelph-Humber, and has worked at organizations including Sunnybrook Foundation and Ronald McDonald House Charities Toronto.
 Contact email@example.com to share your research success stories.